Rev. Dr. David Gortner

 David is married to the Rev. Heather Van Deventer, who is dean of St. John’s Episcopal Cathedral in Spokane, WA.
 Following a move with their children across the country, David has stepped out of seminary education and moved once again into parish ministry as rector of St. Luke’s Episcopal Church in Coeur d’Alene, ID.
 He continues to write, consult, and lead in regional and national initiatives.
 He is the author of Transforming Evangelism (Church Publishing, 2008); Around One Table (CREDO Institute, 2009: web publication); and Varieties of Personal Theology: Charting the Beliefs and Values of American Young Adults (Ashgate Publishing Co., 2013), as well as a series of articles on clergy leadership development and mentoring.
 He is the primary author of Clergy into Action.

-Carolyn Crouch is the Thriving in Ministry Project Administrator.
-She is a main point of contact for Thriving in Ministry participants and handles the program’s administrative tasks.
+Lindsey Lewis is the Thriving in Ministry Project Administrator.
+She is the main point of contact for Thriving participants and handles the program’s administrative tasks.